mabdula/Isabelle-Graph-Library/README.md

  - The AdWords algorithm for online auction allocation, by Mehta, Saberi, Vazirani, and Vazirani.

- - Background theory on independence systems/matroids and the Best-In-Greedy algorithm on independence systems/matroids
+ - Background theory on independence systems/matroids and the Best-In-Greedy algorithm on independence systems/matroids.

- - Kruskal's algorithm for finding minimum spanning trees, implemented as an instance of the Best-In-Greedy algorithm
+ - Kruskal's algorithm for finding minimum spanning trees, implemented as an instance of the Best-In-Greedy algorithm.

 For the more practically usable algorithms, we include an implementation.
 For others, we only focus on the analysis.